AayushBadola/QuarkNeo/README.md

 </div>

 ## Recent Update
-### Make Sure to Update the Library so You are using the Latest Version
+### Note: Make Sure to Update the Library so You are using the Latest Version
+Key Fixes :
 * Updated the Header and Source File to more Efficiently Use INT_MAX and INT_MIN functions by introducing Limits File
 * Fixed the Lagging Issue caused due to several Un-written Functions.
 * Changed Error outputs for Better Explainability.